 We live in a dangerous online world where people can wrongly use your online information for their gain.
 The same goes for ISPs as they can keep a record of your browsing data without your consent.

-Why do ISPs record users’ online activities?
+Why do ISPs record users’ online activities in France?

-ISPs know about many things you do online like internet searches, web pages you have visited, what you have downloaded, and so on.
+ISPs in France know about many things you do online like internet searches, web pages you have visited, what you have downloaded, and so on.
 Likewise, they may record your online activities as they have to abide by local data retention laws applicable in different countries.